Zastinian/HedystiaMD/readme.md

   <p>Welcome to our WhatsApp bot!
 Here you will find a complete and versatile solution to enhance your WhatsApp experience.
 This bot is designed with a minimalist approach, offering intuitive and efficient functionalities to make your daily tasks easier.</p>
 </div>

+## To contribute to the project, please follow the steps below:

+- Fork the repository.

+- Create a new branch.

+- Install pnpm: Make sure you have pnpm installed on your machine.
+You can follow the installation instructions provided on the [pnpm website](https://pnpm.io/installation#using-corepack).

+- Install dependencies.

+- Make your changes: Make the necessary changes to the codebase in your branch using your preferred editor or IDE.

+- Commit and push: Once you have made your changes, commit them and push the branch to your forked repository.

+- Create a pull request.

 ## Contributors

 - [Zastinian](https://github.com/Zastinian)